 I am passionate about many things and will try anything within reason and my price range.
-These are the questions that are always on my mind: What should I write next?
+These are many things that are constantly on my mind: What should I write next?
+Could I make it as a food critic?
 What book should I read next?
-How can I oust the mayor of my job on Foursquare?
-Where can I go swimming in the city?
-Will I ever beat my best half marathon time?
-Which bar in NYC has the best beer specials?
+Should I go swimming today?
+Has anyone ever gone out for “just one drink”?
 Why can’t I ever apply the AP chemistry I learned to my real life?
 How can I incorporate conversational French into my every day life?
 Why don’t taxis accept Metro Cards?
-Why is the waiting list for Green Bay Packers season tickets 38 years long?
 Why can’t I get over the ’90s?
-Why didn’t Matthew Crawley re-sign his Downton Abbey contract?
 Wherever did I put my graphing calculator?
-Can I ever publish a Modern Love column in the Sunday Styles section?
+Will Manhattan real estate ever become affordable again?